bccomputerscience/COMPB10/Syllabus.md

 Course Site: https://portal.bakersfieldcollege.edu/

 ## Course Information
-Building/Room: Business 11
+Building/Room: Business 5

 Day | Time
 ------------ | -------------
+Tuesday | 01:00pm - 02:25pm
-Thursday | 06:00pm - 09:10pm
+Thursday | 01:00pm - 02:25pm

 ## Office Hours
-Building/Room: Business 1
+**Office: Business 1**

 Day | Time
 ------------ | -------------
-Monday | 09:30am – 11:00am
+Monday | 11:30am – 01:00pm
-Tuesday | 03:00pm – 04:00pm
+Monday | 03:00pm – 04:00pm
-Wednesday | 09:30am – 11:00am
+Wednesday | 11:30am – 01:00pm
-Thursday | 03:00pm – 04:00pm
+Wednesday | 03:00pm – 04:00pm
-* If you are unable to see me during my regularly scheduled office hours, please contact me through Canvas to schedule an appointment.
+* If you are unable to see me during my regularly scheduled office hours, please email me to schedule an appointment.

 ## Course Description
 This course is designed as a first course in software engineering for mixed-majors, with an emphasis on the Computer